 Figure ii.
-Trend in EcoQ performance of different age classes of beached fulmars from the Netherlands 1979-2019.
+Visualisation of Fulmar-TV performance of different age classes of beached fulmars from the Netherlands 1979-2020.
 Trendlines for all birds combined (grey diamonds, including birds of unknown age), for adult birds (red triangles) and for non-adults (blue circles).
 This graphic visualization is based on a single data-point for the 1980s and overlapping running 5-year averages in later periods.
 Periods with less than 10 birds in the sample during the late 1980s and early 1990s are not shown in the graph.
 This visualization in itself does not represent a statistical trend analysis.

 It is difficult to pinpoint specific events that may have triggered increases in ingested plastics from the 1980s into the 1990s, and subsequent decreases.
 Different trends for industrial plastics and consumer waste complicate the issue.
 Since the start of the Save the North Sea project in 2002 and up to 2014, no significant trends were detected in the ingested mass of plastics over 10-year time series.
 However, starting with 10-year period 2006-2015 an in absolute terms moderate, but statistically significant decrease in ingested plastic mass was observed.
 This slow change has persisted over later decades, usually close to or statistically significant for both plastic types or their combination (Table 4D).
 Ongoing significant reduction may be considered an intermediate aim in terms of the European MSFD and GES by the year 2020, but will be hard to show at a significant level within 10-year periods.
-The 2010-2019 period showed significant reduction in ingested mass of industrial plastic, user plastic and their combined total.
+The 2011-2020 period showed significant reduction in ingested mass of industrial plastic, user plastic and their combined total, however the reduction is less prominent than in previous years.